-Reconnecting with one's senses:
+Reconnecting with Your Senses:

-Feel the texture of a fabric under your fingers, the scent of coffee or a scented candle, the sound of soft music or even of silence.
+Feel the texture of a fabric under your fingers, the scent of coffee or a scented candle, the sound of soft music or even silence.

 Our senses directly connect us to the "here and now."

-Returning to what we see, smell, touch, taste, and hear is like gently bringing the mind back to the present.
+Returning to what we see, smell, touch, taste, and hear, is like gently bringing the mind back to the present.

 An easy exercise to try